BEANlover76/git-commands/README.md

 This repository explains common Git commands and flags used for version control and working with GitHub repositories.

-The file `commands.md` contains explanations and examples for important Git commands.
+The file `commands.mds` contains explanations and examples for important Git commands.